-Replacement Love Interest: Satellizer is greatly worried that Kazuya is only interested in her because she reminds him of his sister.
-Kazuya realizes how she feels and tells her that she is the most important person in his life now, even more important to him than his sister, right after she stabs him fatally through the chest.
+Replacement Love Interest: Satellizer is greatly worried Kazuya is only interested in her because she reminds him of his sister.
+Kazuya realizes how she feels and tells her she is the most important person in his life now, even more important to him than his sister, right after she stabs him through the chest.

 Shrinking Violet: Sometimes becomes this when she's alone with Kazuya.
 She also does it during the beauty contest, which inadvertently helps her to win.
 After her Character Development, her reaction to her boobs being groped is to blush and act embarrassed, rather than fall into homicidal rage.